A healing programme to deal with TMS stuttering - Version 1.5 August 2017 © Peter Louw

 distracting us from repressed, unacceptable emotions (2) As the

-"voice" of the "inner child".
+"voice" of the "inner child" (or, more accurately, your "younger self" who could be you at any previous age).
 What is the inner child, you

 may ask.
 Well, the inner child can be seen as that part of the subconscious